Malong11-007/JS-interview-questions/node.md

   - 💡 Symbols can have descriptions but primarily serve debugging purposes.
   - 💡 Symbols can be used as keys for objects and have a guaranteed unique value.
   - 💡 Symbols are not included in the for...in loop and are not represented in JSON.stringify.
+  - 💡 The Symbol.iterator property is used to check if an object has an iterator.
   ![image](https://github.com/Malong11-007/javascript-iq/assets/40298510/4e34a7ec-40c5-4838-ad1a-6ea2193a0107)

+**9. Enumberable vs Iterable**

+  - 💡 Iterable: An iterable is an object that can be iterated over using a loop.
+It has a built-in method called Symbol.iterator that returns an iterator object.
+Examples of built-in iterables in JavaScript include arrays, strings, maps, sets, and generators.
+  - 💡 Enumerable: Enumerable properties in JavaScript are the properties of an object that can be iterated over using the for...in loop construct.
+By default, properties added to an object using dot notation or square bracket notation are enumerable.
+You can control the enumerability of properties using methods like Object.defineProperty() or the enumerable property descriptor.
+  - 💡 So, in simpler terms, an iterable is an object that you can loop over, like an array or a string.
+Enumerable properties are the properties of an object that you can iterate over using a for...in loop.
+  - 💡 Only in JS, Iterable -> values, enumerable -> properties / keys
+  - 💡 Tip to remember
+      - for..in..keys === foreign keys === use for...in for keys;
+      - for...of for values.
+      - **in** gives you index.